-Throughout the year, the Manor Park Community Council organizes community events.
+Throughout the year, the Manor Park Community Council organizes a number of community events.
 Whenever possible, these events are designed for participants of all ages.
-We like you to be able to participate without having to spend a lot of money.
-Instead, we see events as sharing fun with your neighbours and friends.
+We would like members of the community to be able to participate without having to spend a lot of money.
+We see events as having fun in your community with neighbours and friends.
 Community events are made possible by MPCC employees, volunteers, local organizations and businesses.

-The rinks come alive with hockey games and pleasure skating during the Skating Party.
-On the first Saturday in February, the party opens with our own 'Manor Park Winter Classic' hockey game between local teams.
-Following the game, families take to the ice to build up an appetite for a taste of the Chili Cook-off entries or a hot dog.
-A bonfire keeps everyone toasty - while the city mascot keeps spirits high.
-Twinkling lights and a light snowfall make the Skating Party perfect!
+The rinks come alive with hockey games and pleasure skating during our annual Skating Party.
+On the first Saturday in February, the party opens with our 'Manor Park Winter Classic' hockey games between local teams.
+Following the games, families take to the ice to build up an appetite for the Chili Cook-off entries and hot dogs.
+A bonfire keeps everyone toasty, while twinkling lights and a light snowfall make the Skating Party the perfect family event!

 Tamarack Race Weekend includes the Scotiabank Ottawa Marathon, which runs through Manor Park around the 33km marker.
 Runners enter our community from the Rockcliffe Parkway and travel south along Birch Avenue.
 Cheers greet the wheelchair athletes, elite runners, as well as those out for their personal best or to walk the distance.
 Community volunteers -- almost 70 of us -- staff the 'Hydration Station' on Birch just north of Hemlock.
 Keeping the runners hydrated is serious business!
 Come and be inspired!

 Beer.
 Food.
 Fun.